Sakib25800/cf-ai-repo-chat/README.md

 I did not have time to implement a RAG pipeline with indexing using Cloudflare’s Vectorize service so for now, it simply uses the available tools.

 I wanted to use the GitHub MCP server, but it isn’t compatible with Cloudflare Agents since it’s built for IDE hosts and lacks the required HTTP/SSE transport and so I added the tools manually.
+I wish I had more time to work on this mini project a little more and explore more of Cloudflare's services as this was pretty fun.

 ## Prompts